testing-library/testing-library-docs/docs/react-testing-library/setup.md

 configuration with Jest).

-`jsdom` is a pure JavaScript implementation of the DOM and browser APIs that runs in node.
+`jsdom` is a pure JavaScript implementation of the DOM and browser APIs that runs in Node.
 If you're not using Jest and you would like to run your tests in Node, then you must install jsdom yourself.
 There's also a package called `jsdom-global` which can be used to setup the global environment to simulate the browser APIs.